Carstenzz/proyek-analisis-data/README.md

 This is an assignment submisson for dicoding's course on data analysis.
-you can see the data process in notebook.ipynb
+you can see the data process in notebook.ipynb you can also see the result on streamlit : https://carstenzz-proyek-analisis-data-dashboarddashboard-z5covl.streamlit.app/

 ## Setup Environment - Shell/Terminal
 ```